Historical directory of Hungarian, Hungarian-descended, and Hungarian-speaking clergy serving abroad

 Domestic service locations

-From To Place Country Church / institution Position
+From To Place i Current name, country i Church / institution Position

-1923 1938 Budapest Hungary Piarista Gimnázium teacher
+1923 1938 Budapest, Kingdom of Hungary Hungary Piarista Gimnázium teacher

 1945 1945 is taken prisoner (first by the Americans, then by the Soviets)

-1945 1948 Tata Hungary Piarista Gimnázium teacher
+1945 1948 Tata, Kingdom of Hungary Hungary Piarista Gimnázium teacher

 Foreign service locations

-From To Place Country Church / institution Position
+From To Place Current name, country Church / institution Position

-1949 1950 Buffalo, NY USA Canisius College (jelenleg: Canisius University) the founding of the Piarist school
+1949 1950 Buffalo, NY, USA Canisius College (jelenleg: Canisius University) the founding of the Piarist school

-1951 1960 Derby, NY USA Piarista rendház house superior, parish priest, delegate
+1951 1960 Derby, NY, USA Piarista rendház house superior, parish priest, delegate

 1952 1952 establishes the Piarist Student Association

-1960 1967 Washington DC USA Vice-Provincial (establishes four monasteries)
+1960 1967 Washington DC, USA Vice-Provincial (establishes four monasteries)

-1967 1970 Washington DC USA Piarista rendház novice master, assistant prefect, house superior
+1967 1970 Washington DC, USA Piarista rendház novice master, assistant prefect, house superior

-1970 1975 Devon, PA USA Piarista ház retired
+1970 1975 Devon, PA, USA Piarista ház retired

 Literary activity